awsdocs/aws-sct-user-guide/doc_source/agents.cassandra.md

 ### Amazon S3 settings<a name="agents.cassandra.prereqs.s3"></a>

 When the AWS SCT data extraction agent runs, it reads data from your clone data center and writes it to an Amazon S3 bucket\.
 Before you continue, you must provide the credentials to connect to your AWS account and your Amazon S3 bucket\.
 You store your credentials and bucket information in a profile in the global application settings, and then associate the profile with your AWS SCT project\.
 If necessary, choose Global Settings to create a new profile\.
-For more information, see [Storing AWS service profiles in the AWS SCT](CHAP_UserInterface.md#CHAP_UserInterface.Profiles)\.
+For more information, see [Storing AWS service profiles in AWS SCT](CHAP_UserInterface.md#CHAP_UserInterface.Profiles)\.

 ### Amazon EC2 instance for clone data center<a name="agents.cassandra.prereqs.ec2"></a>